hayatkhan8660-maker/Light-DehazeNet/README.md

 ![](readme_images/rgbsdres.png)

 ### CVR Module :warning:
 Oringinally the CVR module is written in matlab.
-For user's convenience, we are working to parse it to Python and soon will include the CVR module.
+For user's convenience, we are working to parse it to Python and soon will include it to this repo.

 ## Citation
 Please cite our paper, if you want to reproduce the results using this code.